20 Nov 2019

 Free Trade Agreements

-Currently, China has signed and implemented 17 free trade agreements (FTAs), while 13 FTAs are in negotiation and another 10 are under consideration.
+Currently, China has signed and implemented 20 free trade agreements (FTAs), while 12 FTAs are in negotiation and 8 are under consideration.

-As well as the Closer Economic and Partnership Agreements with Hong Kong and Macau, China has FTAs in force with countries and economic blocs such as ASEAN, New Zealand, Singapore, Switzerland, Korea and Australia.
-It is currently negotiating FTAs with countries and organisations including the Regional Comprehensive Economic Partnership (RCEP), the Gulf Cooperation Council (GCC) countries, Norway, Japan-Korea, Sri Lanka, and Maldives.
+As well as the Closer Economic Partnership Agreements with Hong Kong and Macao, China has FTAs in force with countries and economic blocs such as the ASEAN, New Zealand, Singapore, Switzerland, South Korea and Australia.
+It is currently negotiating FTAs with countries and organisations including the Gulf Cooperation Council (GCC) countries, Norway, Sri Lanka, Israel, Panama and other countries.
+Negotiations on the Regional Comprehensive Economic Partnership (RCEP) among 15 countries including the 10 ASEAN countries, Japan, South Korea, Australia and New Zealand have been concluded and the agreement is expected to be signed in 2020.
 For details, please refer to MOFCOM’s China FTA Network website.

 Reduced import tariff rates may be applied to certain commodities imported from FTA countries into China.

-In June 2017, the Investment Agreement and the Agreement on Economic and Technical Cooperation (Ecotech Agreement) were signed under the framework of CEPA.
+In June 2017, the Investment Agreement and the Agreement on Economic and Technical Cooperation (Ecotech Agreement) were signed under the CEPA framework.
 The Investment Agreement expands market access commitments to non-services sectors outside the scope of the Agreement on Trade in Services and introduces obligations on investment protection to both services and non-services sectors.
-The Ecotech Agreement consolidates and updates economic and technical co-operation between Hong Kong and the Chinese mainland.
+The Ecotech Agreement consolidates and updates economic and technical co-operation between Hong Kong and mainland China.